jamtur01/puppet-irc/README.md

     the `irc_password` option.
 If you specify the `github_user` and `github_token` options the report processor will create a Gist containing the log output from the run.
 The Gist will be linked in the IRC notifications.

+4. Copy `irc.yaml` to `/etc/puppet`.
+    NOTE: Remove any configurations items you're not setting if you are using the default file.

-4. Enable pluginsync and reports on your master and clients in `puppet.conf`
+5. Enable pluginsync and reports on your master and clients in `puppet.conf`

         [master]
         report = true